-We spent New years Eve (opens in new tab) in San Fran and made a special effort to find child orientated activities.
+Are you visiting San Fran with kids and looking for cheap things to do in San Francisco?
+We spent New Years Eve (opens in new tab) in San Fran and made a special effort to find child-orientated activities.
 If you’re planning on visiting San Francisco soon or having a holiday in San Fran, two of these places are even free which is great for us family budget travellers.
+Read on for our 3 kid orientated things do in San Fran.

 You cannot possibly go all the way to San Fran and not visit Baker Beach.
 This is the beach that sits directly under the Golden Gate Bridge which is actually red.

 It’s a small covey beach which hugs the Atlantic.
-In January it was not warm but certainly was not as cold as some of the British beaches we’ve been to.
+In January it was not warm but certainly was not as cold as some of the British beaches we’ve been to in Summer.
 The beach has panoramic views of the Golden Gate Bridge, Marin Headlands and Lands End, just make sure you wrap up warm!

-We travelled to San Fran for less than £1,000 for 5 of us!
-Get Cheap Flights To San Fran
+Travel to San Fran for less than £1,000 for 5!
+Get Cheap Flights To San Fran With Kiwi.

 It is described as the world’s only aquarium-planetarium-rainforest-living museum and there’s a wealth of information to be seen and learned.

 Our top tip would be to get a free ticket for the planetarium and don’t miss your slot.
-Such a breath-taking experience to see how small the earth is in comparison to space.
-Also make sure you get there early and take a packed lunch!
+It gives you such a breath-taking experience to see how small the earth is in comparison to space.
+Also make sure you get there early and take a packed lunch to save money too.

-There are two batteries near the Golden gate bridge and in order to get to this one you’ll need to cross the bridge.
+There are a number of batteries around the Golden gate bridge and in order to get to this one, you’ll need to first cross the bridge heading north.

 During the early 1900’s, Battery Spencer was one of the main protection points for the San Francisco harbour.
 It featured manned, military guns and buildings for housing generators and shells.